FiftyDeg/SyliusRobotsPlugin/doc/usage.md

-## Customization
+## Usage
 ------------------

 <a href="../README.md" target="_blank">Back</a>

-For now the only customizations you can do are in `/config/packages/fifty_deg_sylius_robots.yaml`, the file containing data similar to the ones described below, where - for a variable set of channels - there is linked robots to use.
+### Setup robots per channel
+Create the `config/packages/fifty_deg_sylius_robots.yaml` file (you can also create it per environment) in order to configure per channel robots settings.
+`robots.txt` will be available at `https://example.com/robots.txt`.

+Below, a sample configuration:

 ```
 fifty_deg_sylius_robots: